danielfdickinson/metadata-mod-hugo-dfd/README.md

 instead of it being omitted from `robots.txt`.

+## Contributions welcome

 If [your issue can't be found when searching both open and closed issues](https://github.com/danielfdickinson/metadata-mod-hugo-dfd/issues?q=is%3Aissue), please add it!

 Please [check open issues on danielfdickinson/metadata-mod-hugo-dfd](https://github.com/danielfdickinson/metadata-mod-hugo-dfd/issues) for enhancements and bugs that you would like resolved, write the fix, and submit a PR!

-Add and improving documention is always handy as well.
+Adding and improving documention is always handy as well.

-Thank you, and I hope you find this repository useful.
+## Support and general questions

+Please use [GitHub Discussions](https://github.com/danielfdickinson/metadata-mod-hugo-dfd/discussions) for support and general questions.